"What A Mistake"!

 - "Feel" the bags and you should sense the roots on the inner side of the bag surface.

-- When you open the bags for planting, the roots should look white or slightly brownish and firm and Not, Blackend or Decomposed.
-If so, take photos and reoprt to the seller.
+- When you open the bags for planting, the roots should look white or slightly brownish and firm and Not Blackend or Decomposed which are signs of root-rots.
+In such cases take photos of the roor-ball and reoprt to the seller.

 The mini avocado trees' people make sure all their plants satisfy the above and more, as a matter of policy.
 Few trees which show signs of stress are separated and kept in a recovery area and if possible, the AvoPro guys nurse them back to perfect health.
 However, all tees beyond recovery, are culled and discarded.
 Period.